Wednesday, 27 February 2019

 13 REM 2019 GUNNAR KANOLD

-Just click on the "- Select Cassette -" menu and choose "CHOPPER".
-Then type RUN and hit the <ENTER> key.
+Just search on "CHOPPER" and then follow the instructions.
 Use IJKL keys to move.
 Avoid being hit land your chopper on top of the up arrows (men) that appear at the bottom of the screen.
 Landing when no men are around will make some appear.